Women's suffrage: United States

 Wilson ignored the protests for six months, but on June 20, 1917, as a Russian delegation drove up to the White House, suffragists unfurled a banner which stated: "We women of America tell you that America is not a democracy.
 Twenty million women are denied the right to vote.
 President Wilson is the chief opponent of their national enfranchisement".
 Another banner on August 14, 1917, referred to "Kaiser Wilson" and compared the plight of the German people with that of American women.
 With this manner of protest, the women were subject to arrests and many were jailed.
 Another ongoing tactic of the National Woman's Party was watchfires, which involved burning copies of President Wilson's speeches, often outside the White House or in the nearby Lafayette Park.
 The Party continued to hold watchfires even as the war began, drawing criticism from the public and even other suffrage groups for being unpatriotic.
 On October 17, Alice Paul was sentenced to seven months and on October 30 began a hunger strike, but after a few days prison authorities began to force feed her.
 After years of opposition, Wilson changed his position in 1918 to advocate women's suffrage as a war measure.

 The key vote came on June 4, 1919, when the Senate approved the amendment by 56 to 25 after four hours of debate, during which Democratic Senators opposed to the amendment filibustered to prevent a roll call until their absent Senators could be protected by pairs.
 The Ayes included 36 (82%) Republicans and 20 (54%) Democrats.
-The Nays comprised 8 (18%) Republicans and 17 (46%) Democrats.
+The Nays were from 8 (18%) Republicans and 17 (46%) Democrats.
 The Nineteenth Amendment, which prohibited state or federal sex-based restrictions on voting, was ratified by sufficient states in 1920.
 According to the article, "Nineteenth Amendment", by Leslie Goldstein from the Encyclopedia of the Supreme Court of the United States, "by the end it also included jail sentences, and hunger strikes in jail accompanied by brutal force feedings; mob violence; and legislative votes so close that partisans were carried in on stretchers" (Goldstein, 2008).
 Even after the Nineteenth Amendment was ratified, women were still facing problems.
 For instance, when women had registered to vote in Maryland, "residents sued to have the women's names removed from the registry on the grounds that the amendment itself was unconstitutional" (Goldstein, 2008).